beejjorgensen/bgnet/src/bgnet.md

 `socket()` simply returns to you a _socket descriptor_ that you can use in later system calls, or `-1` on error.
-The global variable `errno` is set to the error's value (see the [`errno`](#errnoman) man page for more details, and a quick note on using `errno` in multithreaded programs.)
+The global variable `errno` is set to the error's value (see the [`errno`](#errnoman) man page for more details, and a quick note on using `errno` in multithreaded programs).

 Fine, fine, fine, but what good is this socket?
 The answer is that it's really no good by itself, and you need to read on and make more system calls for it to